Isaac-Stamatelakis/factory_roguelite/README.md

   * Teleportation which teleports the player to their cursor.
   * Nano-Bots which give the player passive healing.
 * Many Unity Editor Tools and In-Game Developer Tools:
+  * Item Generators for all Tile Types and Sub Types.
-  * Structure Editor for generating and editing randomly occuring structures.
+  * In-Game Structure Editor for generating and editing randomly occuring structures.
-  * QuestBook Editor for editing and creating QuestBooks.
+  * In-Game QuestBook Editor for editing and creating QuestBooks.
-  * Upgrade Editor for editing and creating Robot/Tool Upgrades.
+  * In-Game Upgrade Editor for editing and creating Robot/Tool Upgrades.
-  * Item Generators for all Item Types and Sub-Types.
+  * In-Game Crafting Tree Generator for visualizing large crafting trees and generating recipes into the game.

 * (In-Progress) Matrix Item System supporting a massive centralized Item storage, Item Input/Output and Auto Crafting.